attila-lendvai/maru/README.md

 > The full README.md file can be found in the git branch of the [latest stage](https://github.com/attila-lendvai/maru/).

 ## Assorted smaller changes

  - more detailed backtraces

  - the symbol true now evaluates to itself. it was just too much hassle not to have a self-evaluating true value.

- - first successful LLVM (cross)compile to Darwin.
+ - first successful LLVM (cross)compile to Darwin (MacOS).

  - added very basic constant propagation for the x86 backend, yet it nicely yielded around 10% speedup with the bootstrap.

- - symbols are once again in a single global namespace (i.e. not module-specific anymore). this was an unnecessary complexity, it's enough for modules to have isolated bindings.
+ - symbols are once again in a single global namespace (i.e. they are not module-specific anymore). this was an unnecessary complexity. it's enough for modules to have isolated environments.
+(NOTE: this will be further simplified in maru.10 by dropping modules altogether.)

 ## Stats